 Migration Considerations

 Applications compiled for x86 require rebuilding for ARM.
 Python, Node.js, and interpreted languages generally work without changes.
+Check your dependencies though—native modules might need ARM versions.

 Database workloads may need testing.
 MySQL and PostgreSQL support ARM, while some specialized database engines remain x86-only.
+Verify compatibility before committing to a migration.

 Getting Started